 If you want to train someone successfully, you must be clear about why you are training them.
 Once a person has established a reasonable level of trust in their relationship with you as a coach, you can begin to push them to consider other learning style channels.
 The coach must direct this process and carefully observe and listen to the clues that the other person is ready.
 Receiving information is an important part of the process, as it allows the coach to gain a different perspective or have someone look at a problem, challenge or issue with fresh eyes.

-However, it is more accurate to suggest that, in long-term training, in particular, a summary record of what was agreed upon in each conversation can be very useful for both parties.
+Through a systematic reformulation process, the individual can be helped to see things in a new way fairly quickly.
+Recording is another important step in the coaching process.
+While it may initially seem that the coach is taking copious and detailed notes when talking to the coach, it is more accurate to suggest that, in long-term training, in particular, a summary record of what was agreed upon in each conversation can be very useful for both parties.
 This includes the initial stages of the relationship, when they establish ground rules, when they hold each conversation separately and, finally, when you think you have reached a reasonable conclusion between you.
-Our last and sixth stage of the model is to review your own performance as a coach.
-Our goal at this stage is to reflect on the general circumstances in which the training took place, how good the experience was for both parties and what you can learn to do even better as a coach to evolve or progress in the future.
+The last two stages of our effective training model are reviewing your own performance as a coach and watching and training a little more.
+Reflecting on the general circumstances in which the training took place, how good the experience was for both parties and what you can learn to do even better as a coach is essential for evolving or progressing in the future.